roblox-ts/roblox-ts/src/README.md

 -   [ ] Reserved Class methods (`__index`, `__newindex`, etc.)
 -   [ ] Class static/instance method collision
 -   [ ] Macros which access `node.arguments` do not properly account for spreads
+-   [ ] Rewrite RojoConfig to support nested Rojo projects, will be used for packages in the future